2022 FIVB Volleyball Men's Club World Championship

 The 2022 FIVB Volleyball Men's Club World Championship was the 17th edition of the competition.
 It was held in Betim, Brazil.
 It was the seventh time as well as the third consecutive times Betim was selected as the host city.
 The tournament was held from 7 to 11 December 2022.
 It was Volei Renata's first appearance at the Club World Championship.

 Sir Safety Susa Perugia won their title for the first time on their first participation of the tournament.
 Simone Giannelli was chosen as MVP of this tournament.

 Host selection

-On 10 June 2022 Brazilian media reported that this edition of the men's club world championship would be hosted in Minas Gerais, Brazil.
+On 10 June 2022, Brazilian media reported that this edition of the men's club world championship would be hosted in Minas Gerais, Brazil.
 According to the report, Brazil is going to host both men's and women's club world championship.

-Later on 13 September 2022 it was reported that the Italian club Perugia had offered to host the next edition of the men's club world championship.
+On 13 September 2022, it was reported that the Italian club Perugia had offered to host the next edition of the men's club world championship.

 In the end, Betim was selected to be the host city.